Non-archimedean SYZ fibrations via tropical contractions: Proof of Theorem 1.1

 and the morphism \eqref{eq:et-mor} is \'{e}tale at $p$.
 Therefore, we can conclude that the model is snc by checking the following: \begin{claim} When we blow up $\Spec H$ repeatedly so that the blow-ups correspond to our repetitive blow-ups of $\scX \cap U_C$, it becomes regular.
 Furthermore, all the intersections of irreducible components of the divisor defined by $\prod_{j \in J_0} z_0^{0, j}$ also become regular by the blow-ups. \end{claim} This claim can be checked by an explicit computation of the repetitive blow-ups of $\Spec H$, which is similar to that done in \pref{sc:local}.
 (Using shuffles, one can make a covering of the resulting scheme, which consists of affine open subschemes whose defining equations can be written down as in \pref{lm:us}.
 One can see \pref{cl:regular} from the explicit forms of the equations.)
 We omit to repeat the similar computation here since it would be redundant.

 Lastly, we show that the model is minimal.
-Since the resolution $\scrX \to \scX$ is a small resolution, it does not affect the canonical class.
+We have $\scrX_k = \sum_{i \in I_\scX} \overline{D}_i$ (\pref{lm:special}) and the image of each $\overline{D}_i$ by $\scrX \to \scX$ is $D_i$.
+The resolution $\scrX \to \scX$ is a small resolution, and does not affect the canonical class.
 From this and \pref{pr:canonical}, one can see that the logarithmic relative canonical divisor of $\scrX$ is linear equivalent to $0$, and the model is minimal. \end{proof}